 2. Report the tallies!
-If the Pledge is distributed in individual classes (some schools ask social studies classes or guidance counselors to distribute), ask several students in each classroom to collect the Pledges and tally the numbers, without recording the names of the students.
-(Ask a teacher to tally the numbers if there are concerns about confidentiality.)
+If the Pledge is distributed in individual classes, ask several students in each classroom to collect the Pledges and tally the numbers, without recording the names of the students (ask a teacher to tally the numbers if there are concerns about confidentiality.)
 Have several students per school tally the totals for that school.
-Student Council members can be a very valuable network to call on.)
 Ideally, school tallies will be called in to each district, and districts will report district totals to the Student Pledge Against Gun Violence.
-You can report directly to the web site: www.pledge.org or you can use e-mail (email@example.com), fax (507) 645-2893; phone (507) 645-5378, or mail (112 Nevada Street, Northfield, MN 55057).
+Report your tallies here, over email, fax (507) 645-2893, phone (507) 645-5378, or by mail (112 Nevada Street, Northfield, MN 55057).
 Reporting and watching the web site's numbers grow is an important way to reinforce for students that they have taken part in something significant.

 3. Observe the day with an all-school assembly.
 Invite special guests: an emergency room physician, a person who has lost a loved one to gunshot or become a survivor him/herself, the police chief, a respected athlete, an elected official, or other community leader.
-(Some schools have Pledge signing in the assembly.)
-Invite local officials or members of the community to witness the signing.
-(One community had local students process to the town green where they recited the Pledge with townspeople looking on.)
+Some schools have students sign the pledge during the assemble, and invite local officials or members of the community to witness the signing.
 Inviting witnesses will honor participating students and give their commitments weight.

 6. Put a Pledge banner in the school's hallway and invite students to write notes on it.
 Or put up a bulletin board on which students' poems, artwork, or essays could be posted.